SAhmed48/reactjs-concepts/README.md

 ###### Switch

-- Switch tells the router to load only one route at a time which appears first in the top-down approach.
+- Switch tells the react-router to load only one route at a time which appears first.
+It works in the top-down approach.

   -- Order matters in the switch.

 ```